-- 1. are necessary expenditures incurred due to the public health emergency with respect to Coronavirus Disease (COVID-19); - 2. were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government; - 3. were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020.
+- 1. are necessary expenditures incurred due to the public health emergency with respect to Coronavirus Disease (COVID-19); - 2. were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government (in this case school districts); - 3. were incurred during the period that begins on March 1, 2020 and ends on December 30, 2020.